 A report from the SP noted the intention to use ISO/IEC 27009 to develop a sector-specific version of ISO/IEC 27001 specifically for resilience - a curious interpretation of the phrase “sector-specific”.
 If it gets the green light, it will produce a technical specification rather than an international standard, providing “guidance on the role and contribution played by ISO/IEC 27001 and ISO/IEC 27002, as well as other relevant standards, in building an organisational capability for cyber resilience.”

-Personal comments: the reference to ‘adverse cyber events’ does not clarify the meaning of ‘cyber’.
-In practice, ‘cyber’ is used informally to refer to computing/IT, the Internet, serious nation-state or terrorist attacks on critical national infrastructures, artificial intelligence, electronics, robots, and no doubt other quite distinct things with markedly different implications for information risk and hence security requirements.
-[The call for contributions unhelpfully refers to “the digital (cyber) domain”, adding to the fog of confusion.]
-Furthermore, in the context of information risk and security, ‘resilience’ normally refers to business continuity (the continuation of critical business activities) rather than adaptability, hence the initial definition is not exactly helpful ... but I guess it’s a start.
-I just hope it is clearly defined before this turns into a standards project otherwise I fear we’ll end up with another ISO/IEC 27032.
+Personal comments: this duck is dead, floating inexorably towards the weir.
+A reference to ‘adverse cyber events’ did not clarify the meaning of ‘cyber’.
+The call for contributions unhelpfully referred to “the digital (cyber) domain” as well, adding to the fog of confusion.
+Furthermore, in the context of information risk and security, ‘resilience’ normally refers to business continuity (the continuation of critical business activities) rather than adaptability, hence the initial definition was not exactly helpful.
+In short it was ill-conceived.

 Cloud-related security studies

-An SC 27 WG4 study on the possible need for cloud computing security standards has identified three areas of interest, and spawned three further studies:
+An SC 27 WG4 study on the possible need for cloud computing security standards identified three areas of interest, and spawned at least three further studies:

 - Cloud security assessment and audit - assessing, evaluating, reviewing or auditing cloud security arrangements.